khanonjs/khanon.js-website/public/tutorials/06-working-with-actors.md

 }
 ```

-The app just load and run the scene.
+The app just loads and runs the scene.

 # App